 Before any new web application, or major change to an existing web application is put in place it must pass the ITSC Production Acceptance Criteria, maintained by the Information Technology Services Centre.

 Web application compliance to the ECU Corporate Web Style is based on a scale of grading.
 The grading ranges from the highest level (maximum compliance), through to the lowest level (no compliance).
 You must first determine your web systems level of current compliance, or intended level using the information below, and then engage with the web application developer with the aim to achieving the highest level of compliance possible.
-You must then make you submission to the ECU Web Business Manager with your reasoning and proof of your efforts in achieving compliance.
+You must then make you submission to the ECU Digital Marketing Manager with your reasoning and proof of your efforts in achieving compliance.

 The two principle designs available for visual compliance of a web application system are;